Popls/mowers/README.md

 ## Overview

+The main class is named Application.
+The input file is in resource package.
+The output file will be stored in resource package.

 The mower sensors are simple mocks with only one possible behaviour.
 To have other behaviours only create new implementation of BladeAdapter and CameraAdapter and set up them into Application class.